Monday morning is our whole school assembly. The assembly is led by the Headteacher.

 These assemblies include a wide range of songs.
 Songs are often sung in relation to upcoming events and themes.
 For example – the school song, the Olympics, The World Cup, Anti- Bullying week, Eco songs about litter and waste, Harvest songs, songs from other cultures, songs in other languages, songs relating to various religious festivals and Christmas Carols.

 On a Friday the children meet together as a class group either in their own classroom, the hall or the dining room for a Circle time.
 The circle time focuses on issues that children want to put forward.
 The children come together to solve problems for each other.
 Circle times are a good opportunity for speaking and listening to others.
 As a vehicle for learning, circle time fosters a sense of community.
 Although it supports the development of all children – each child, regardless of ability, can experience a feeling of belonging to the group during circle time.
 Circle time enhances the social, moral, spiritual and cultural aspect of the curriculum.

-This week in assembly I talked to the children about keeping safe.
+In assembly I talked to the children about keeping safe.
 I talked to the children about the NSPCC ‘PANTS’

 We reinforced the ideas that Privates are private, Always remember: